×

 All about Diabase and Theralite Properties

 Know all about Diabase and Theralite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Diabase and Theralite belong to Igneous Rocks.Texture of Diabase is Aphanitic, Granular whereas that of Theralite is Phaneritic.
 Diabase appears Vesicular and Theralite appears Veined and Shiny.
-The luster of Diabase is not available while that of Theralite is waxy and dull.
+The luster of Diabase is while that of Theralite is waxy and dull.
 Diabase and Theralite are available in dark grey to black colors.
 The commercial uses of Diabase are an oil and gas reservoir, cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Theralite are cemetery markers, commemorative tablets, creating artwork, laboratory bench tops, jewelry, sea defence, tombstones.